nihal1087/deckOfCards/README.md

 ├── script.js # Game logic & API calls
 └── img/ # Assets (background, card placeholders, etc.)
 ---

+## 🧠 How the Game Works
+- Click New Deck to shuffle a fresh deck.
+- Click Draw to draw two cards.
+- Card values are compared automatically.
+- The winner of the round earns a point.
+- The game ends when all cards are drawn.

+---
 📜 License

 This project is free to use and open-source.
-Feel free to fork, modify, and play around 🚀
+Feel free to fork, modify, and play around
+⭐ If you like this project, consider giving it a star on GitHub!
-Happy Coading!
+Happy Coding !